neo-project/docs/tutorial/en-us/2-wallet/2-Key_derivation_and_address_generation_on_NEO.md

 *y^2 = x^3 + ax + b*

-Bitcoin uses an elliptic curve called secp256k1, while NEO uses secp256r1, where k -- means Koblitz and r -- means Random.
+Bitcoin uses an elliptic curve called secp256k1, while Neo uses secp256r1, where k -- means Koblitz and r -- means Random.
 Essentially, secp256k1's parameters were chosen in a way that allows more efficient calculation (for a very small security trade-off), while secp256r1's parameters were chosen randomly.

 The secp256k1 equation is: